amsiljak/Time-Table-Manager/README.md

 <img src="timetable.PNG" alt="timetable" width="700"/>

 The activities and subjects can be added using a form shown below.
-There are separate routes for CRUD operations that can store this data in CSV files or MySQL database.
-The routes were implemented using Express.js.
+There are separate routes for CRUD operations - the ones that use CSV files and and the ones that use MySQL database.
+They were implemented using Express.js.

 <img src="activityform.PNG" alt="activityform" width="700"/>

 There is also a form for adding any number of students at once and putting them into groups.
+The input field shows the message for the students that cannot be added for any reason.

 AJAX was used for all server requests.

 Chai & Mocha were used for testing JavaScript functions and backend.
-Test cases for backend testing are storend in a CSV file.
-The input field shows the message for the students that cannot be added for any reason.
+Test cases for backend testing are being read from a CSV file.

 ### Technology stack:
 * JavaScript